jadsonjs/gauge-ci/README.md

 Which will be shown to you a set of services available in the tool to calculate the CI sub-practices

+#### Run the application at Docker:

+Gauge is being published in Docker Hub, if you want to execute without need to install the JavaVM in your machine, you can just run the follow docker command:

+    docker container run -d -p 808X:8080 jadsonjs/gauge-ci:vX.Y.Z

 ### How to use

 Examples of how to use: